doehm/survivoR/README.md

 Given the variable nature of the game of Survivor and changing of the rules, there are bound to be edges cases where the data is not quite right.
-Please log an issue and I will correct the datasets.
+Before logging an issue please install the git version to see if it has already been corrected.
+If not, please log an issue and I will correct the datasets.

 New features will be added, such as details on exiled castaways across the seasons.
 If you have a request for specific data let me know in the